ChrystleMyrnaLobo/scribble/networkServer.md

 # Use foo_dir/ for content of foo_dir
 # Use foo_dir to copy the dir and contents within

-# dry run:
+# dry run
 rsync -avn foo_dir viz:~/downloads

-# actual data
+# actual data transfer
 #rsync -avzh foo_dir viz:~/downloads
 ```

 ## Temporary port forwarding
-- Redirect all connections to the portA on local to portB of server
+- Redirect connections to the portA on local to portB of server
 ```
 ssh -L portA:remotenode:portB user@remotenode -N
 ```